robinlombaert/IvSPythonRepository/readme.txt

     $ mv io io_backup

 * The IvS Python repository contains mostly python routines.
 Some of the time-critical functions, however, are written in fortran.
+This assumes you have gfortran installed on your system.
 To compile them you can run

     $ python config.py compile

-If you want to specify your own fortran compiler you can do so with
+Alternatively, if you want to specify your own fortran compiler you can do so with

     $ python config.py compile f77